GSA/digitalgov.gov/content/posts/2018/02/2018-02-13-why-your-team-needs-its-own-style-guide-where-start.md

 ---

-My team is about to launch our first style guide and now that we have gone through the process and created this valuable resource, I can’t imagine creating another app or website without it.
+My team at the Federal Reserve is about to launch our first style guide and now that we have gone through the process and created this valuable resource, I can’t imagine creating another app or website without it.
 Here’s why your team needs a style guide and lessons learned from our experience.

 {{< img src="cfpb-design-manual-page-components-50-50-image-and-text" caption="CFPB Design Manual, Page Components: A pair of [50/50 image and text components](https://cfpb.github.io/design-manual/page-components/50-50.html), as seen on a landing page template." alt="CFPB Design Manual, Page Components: A pair of 50/50 image and text components, as seen on a landing page template." >}}